arvados/arvados/doc/user/api-tokens.md

 ---
 layout: default
 navsection: userguide
-title: Using API tokens
+title: API authentication
 navorder: 1
 ---

-# Using API tokens
+# API authentication

 Open a browser and point it to the Workbench URL for your site.
 It will look something like this: